 A unified approach to dose-response assessment

 Currently, EPA assesses a chemical’s cancer and non-cancer risks differently (Figure 3).
-For cancer, it assumes there is no safe chemical dose unless shown otherwise.
+For cancer, it assumes there is no safe chemical dose unless shown otherwise (as usually not more than a 100 animals are treated and one excess tumor in a 100 people is considered unacceptable).
 For non-cancer, it assumes there is a safe dose below which no effect occurs.

 The NAS committee disagreed with this approach and pointed out that individual variability, preexisting health conditions, presence of other chemicals, and background exposures could make a safe dose unsafe.
 Also, the current approach places more emphasis on cancer and downplays other health effects of chemicals.
 Thus, NAS advocated for a unified approach for all effects that accounts for individual susceptibility, health, age, gender, genetics, and other exposures.
 NAS also advised EPA to quantify a chemical’s magnitude of harm (or risk) at various exposure levels to capture population risks.
 This new framework is described in Figure 4.